josejuan/jj-yesod-translatable/README.md

 #How to

-(You can see the example translatable project [here](http://yesod-translatable.computer-mind.com/test "yesod-translatable example project"))
+(You can see the example translatable project running [here](http://yesod-translatable.computer-mind.com/test "yesod-translatable example project"))

 ##Install `jj-yesod-translatable` package